Madir99/Factorio-Realistic-Reactors-Construction-Plans/Self-Regulated Low Temperature Reactor type 1 MK 1/Informations.md

 Maximal power Production: 5.4 MW\
 Next mods need: [Thermal Solar Power by CyberWizard2261](https://mods.factorio.com/mod/CW-thermal-solar-power)\
 Warnings:\
 DON'T use fuel cells added by other mods!
-(Danger of reactor explosion.)\
+(Danger of reactor explosion; The exeption is Neptunium fuel cell form [Enchanted Nuclear by Enchant3d](https://mods.factorio.com/mod/EnchantedNuclear))\
 DON'T use without power consumption that IS'N half of power production!
 (Becouse if not the self-regulation NOT WORKING.)\
 DON'T modify power output parameters!
 (Danger of reactor power output degradation.)